tarwn/lessthandot-hugo/blogs/content/posts/2009-07-21-could-not-allocate-new-page-for-database.md

 ---
 Someone was writing some queries that brought back a lot of data (and I mean a LOT!!) and after a while he got the following message

-> Connectivity error: \[Microsoft\]\[ODBC SQL Server Driver\][SQL Server]Could not allocate new page for database &#8216;TEMPDB&#8217;.
+> Connectivity error: \[Microsoft\]\[ODBC SQL Server Driver\][SQL Server]Could not allocate new page for database &#8216;TEMPDB'.
 There are no more pages available in filegroup DEFAULT.
 Space can be created by dropping objects, adding additional files, or or allowing file growth

-That is not good, fortunately this wasn&#8217;t one of our production machines but a dev/test box.
+That is not good, fortunately this wasn't one of our production machines but a dev/test box.

 So what causes this?
 You might think that tempdb is only used for temporary(#temp or ##temp) tables but that is not true, tempdb is used for a lot of thing and since SQL server 2005 it is used more than ever.
 Here are some things that tempdb is used for: